 Shark Research InternshipHave you always dreamt of being a marine biologist?
 Do you have the yearning to immerse yourself in shark research?
 Are you an innate leader with a passion for education?
 If so, the Shark Research Internship could be your dream come true.

 Click HERE to learn more about summer research opportunities!

-- Participate in all mandatory training sessions and lab meetings (usually about 2 sessions per semester)
+- Participate in all mandatory training sessions and lab meetings

 - Write at least 1 Blog entry breaking down an ocean-related scientific publication for the general public (350 words)

 - Write at least 1 extended Blog entry about a marine conservation topic of choice (500–750 words)

 - Interns will also be evaluated according to a Performance Review Points System.
 This has been created to reward those who consistently go above and beyond in their work.

 Each semester, we welcome new creative interns to the team.
 Currently, we have semester-long internships (volunteer, 1, 2, or 3 credits) for: